Financing

 Types of Conventional Loans

-There are two types of conventional loans: conforming and non-conforming.
-Conforming loans follow the guidelines set by Fannie Mae and Freddie Mac, two government-sponsored entities that purchase and securitize mortgages.
-Non-conforming loans, also known as jumbo loans, exceed the loan limits set by Fannie Mae and Freddie Mac.
+Conventional loans split into two categories: conforming and non-conforming.
+Conforming loans meet the guidelines set by Fannie Mae and Freddie Mac, the government-sponsored entities that buy and securitize mortgages.
+Non-conforming loans, commonly called jumbo loans, exceed those loan limits and typically come with stricter requirements.

 Benefits of Conventional Loans

-One of the biggest advantages of a conventional loan is the flexibility it offers.
-Conventional loans can be used to purchase primary residences, second homes, and investment properties.
-They also come with more options in terms of loan terms and repayment schedules.
+One of the biggest advantages of a conventional loan is flexibility.
+You can use it to purchase a primary residence, a second home, or an investment property, which government-backed programs often don't allow.
+Conventional loans also come with more options for loan terms and repayment structures.

 How to Qualify for a Conventional Loan